Frequently Asked Questions (FAQs)

 Intramural investigators who do not have support from a specific grant or project should use the generic project code for Official Duty to indicate general intramural program support.

-For instructions on how to link grants to a publication while initiating a manuscript submission, please review pages 6 and 7 of the Deposit Files tutorial.
+For instructions on how to link grants to a publication while initiating a manuscript submission, please review slides 6 and 7 of the Deposit Files tutorial.

-For instructions on how to link funding to an existing submission prior to the completion of the initial approval, please review the Associating Funding at Initial Approval tutorial.
+For instructions on how to link funding to an existing submission prior to the completion of the initial approval, please review slides 3 and 4 of the Initial Approval tutorial.

 The PI/awardee on the selected project will be notified that the association has been made and will have the option to request the grant be removed if it did not directly support the paper.
 Grant associations are also subject to staff review.